GraphScript-Labs/guidebook/0_GraphScript/0_Overview.md

 # GraphScript Overview

 GraphScript is a visual scripting engine and flow-based programming IDE being developed under the organization [`GraphScript-Labs`](https://github.com/GraphScript-Labs).
-Here’s a quick overview:

 ## 🚀 What is GraphScript?